vexide/vexide/README.md

 Unlike other libraries for the V5 Brain, vexide doesn't use an RTOS.
 Instead, vexide leverages Rust's powerful async/await (cooperative multitasking) to allow faster and more user friendly code.

-vexide is the successor to [pros-rs](https://github.com/vexide/pros-rs) which now serves as a slightly more stable, but unmaintained api using bindings over [PROS](https://github.com/purduesigbots/pros).
+vexide is the successor to [pros-rs](https://github.com/vexide/pros-rs) which now serves as a slightly more stable, but unmaintained API using bindings over [PROS](https://github.com/purduesigbots/pros).

 vexide is still in development but we are quickly moving towards competition readiness.

-## Usage

-## Compiling
+## Setup

-The vexide library itself has no external dependencies, but cargo-pros depends on pros-cli for uploading and cargo-binutils for necessary binary modification.
+The only tool you will need to install in order to build, upload, and view to output of vexide programs is `cargo-v5`.
 Read the installation guide for your OS to see how to get things set up.

 ### Windows

-Steps:
-1. Install the pros cli, instructions are [here](https://pros.cs.purdue.edu/v5/getting-started/windows.html)
-2. Install cargo pros with ``cargo install cargo-pros``
-3. Install cargo-binutils with ``cargo install cargo-binutils``
+Install `cargo-v5` with ``cargo install cargo-v5``

-To compile the project just run ``cargo pros build``.

 ### Linux

+In order to upload programs without superuser permissions you may have to add your user to the `dialout` group.
 The steps for getting vexide compiling are slightly different based on if you use Nix or not.

 #### With Nix

-The Nix flake contains the Arm GNU Toolchain, cargo pros, and pros-cli.
+The Nix flake contains cargo-v5 and a working Rust toolchain.

 There is a ``.envrc`` file included for Nix + Direnv users.

 #### Without Nix

-Install cargo-binutils and pros-cli from your package manager of choice.
-Cargo pros can be installed with ``cargo install cargo-pros``.
+Cargo v5 can be installed with ``cargo install cargo-v5``.

 ### MacOS